Skip to content

 </style>

-datakitUrl string Yes Deployment URL address for reporting (Datakit).
-Example: http://10.0.0.1:9529, port defaults to 9529.
-The device installing the SDK must be able to access this address.
-Note: Choose between datakitUrl and datawayUrl
+datakitUrl string Yes Local environment deployment (Datakit) reporting URL address, example: http://10.0.0.1:9529, port defaults to 9529, the device installing the SDK needs to be able to access this address.
+Note: Only one of datakitUrl and datawayUrl should be configured

-datawayUrl string Yes Public Dataway reporting URL address, obtained from the [User Analysis] application.
-Example: https://open.dataway.url.
-The device installing the SDK must be able to access this address.
-Note: Choose between datakitUrl and datawayUrl
+datawayUrl string Yes Public Dataway reporting URL address, obtained from the [User Access Monitoring] application, example: https://open.dataway.url, the device installing the SDK needs to be able to access this address.
+Note: Only one of datakitUrl and datawayUrl should be configured

-clientToken string Yes Authentication token, needs to be used simultaneously with datawayUrl
+clientToken string Yes Authentication token, needs to be used together with datawayUrl

-debug boolean No Whether to allow printing of Debug logs, default false
+debug boolean No Set whether to allow printing Debug logs, default false

-env string No Environment, default prod, any character, recommend using single words such as test etc.
+env string No Environment, default prod, any character, it is recommended to use a single word, such as test, etc.

-service string No Sets the name of the associated business or service.
-Default: df_rum_ios, df_rum_android
+service string No Set the name of the business or service to which it belongs, default: df_rum_ios, df_rum_android

-offlinePakcage boolean No Supported only by Android, whether to use offline packaging or uni mini program, default false.
-Detailed explanation see Difference between Android Cloud Packaging and Offline Packaging
+offlinePakcage boolean No Only supported on Android, whether to use offline packaging or uni mini program, default false, detailed description see Difference between Android Cloud Packaging and Offline Packaging

-autoSync boolean No Whether to automatically synchronize data to the server after collection.
+autoSync boolean No Whether to automatically sync data to the server after collection.
 Default YES.
-When set to NO, use the flushSyncData method to manage data synchronization manually
+When NO, use the flushSyncData method to manage data synchronization manually

-syncSleepTime number No Sets the interval time for synchronization.
-Range [0,5000], default not set
+syncSleepTime number No Set the sync interval time.
+Range [0,5000], default is not set

-enableDataIntegerCompatible boolean No Suggest enabling if coexistence with web data is needed.
-This configuration handles web data type storage compatibility issues.
-Automatically enabled for versions 0.2.1 and later
+enableDataIntegerCompatible boolean No It is recommended to enable this when coexisting with web data.
+This configuration is used to handle web data type storage compatibility issues.
+Enabled by default in versions 0.2.1 and above

-compressIntakeRequests boolean No Compress uploaded synchronized data using deflate compression, default off.
-Supported by SDK versions 0.2.0 and above
+compressIntakeRequests boolean No Compress the upload sync data with deflate, default is off, supported in SDK 0.2.0 and above

 dbCacheLimit number No DB cache limit size.
-Range [30MB,), default 100MB, unit byte, supported by SDK versions 0.2.0 and above
+Range [30MB,), default 100MB, unit byte, supported in SDK 0.2.0 and above

-dbDiscardStrategy string No Sets the data discard rule in the database.
-Discard strategy: discard discards new data (default), discardOldest discards old data.
-Supported by SDK versions 0.2.0 and above
+Discard strategy: discard discard new data (default), discardOldest discard old data.
+Supported in SDK 0.2.0 and above

 RUM Configuration